Nanolx/NanoDroid/README.md

 `/data/media/0/.nanomod-setup`

-on your phone, which can also be accessed / created as
+on your phone, which can also be accessed or created as

 `/sdcard/.nanomod-setup`